Updated 13th February 2022

 I teach really large classes.
 One of the biggest problems in large classes is assessing students’ speaking and language abilities.
-I have found that this is a great way to assess students speaking skills as I teach through an elementary English language course.
-At the end of a class I hand out the worksheets.
+So, at the end of a class I hand out the worksheets.
+Of course, this can be done online more easily (no paper!).
 The students create their own conversation or dialogue and come and perform the dialogue for me.
+Or they can make a video and submit online.
+Or they can just submit the written conversation.
 I give each student a score.
 This exercise (write a conversation format ) can be done every 2 or 3 classes (or even every class!-it’s worked really well for me) and gradually you build up a really accurate picture of a students’ abilities.
-I have now added an example conversation and audio so it can be used as a listening exercise also.

 Talking about the families is another easy topic for dialogue/conversation writing for elementary English learners.
 This exercise includes 3 example conversations and one conversation (audio file) that can be used as a listening activity.